Creating a floor plan (ADVANCED)

 level integer 2 Use numbers in format 2,3,4 (not 02, 03 etc).
 Must match with the floor numbers in Proximi.io portal.
 Ground floor is 0.

 type string 20 We have a set of pre-programmed options to select from.
 Options presented below.
+You can also create your own types, based on project needs.

-place_id string 50 To keep track of which floor belong to which Place.
+place_id (optional) string 50 To keep track of which floor belong to which Place.
 Makes it much easier for you to e.g. delete geoJSON in the long run, if you have multiple Places under your account.
 Copy the place_id from Proximi.io platform, under the correct place:

 color (optional) string 7 The HTML-color code you want that polygon to be Recommended: edit this via style.css